 Georgetown University is taking significant steps to advance sustainable energy within our campus operations, including our work toward President John J. Degioia's goal to cut the university’s greenhouse gas emissions in half by the year 2020.

-By FY 2014, Georgetown has reduced our carbon footprint by over 71% from a base year of 2006 through our procurement of renewable energy certificates (RECs) for 100% of our power, meeting our GHG goal six years ahead of target.
-The University continues to actively explore opportunities to increase our leadership and impact in clean energy and climate, including strategies to meet the 2020 target through a combination of efficiency, conservation and investments in new renewable power.
+In 2014, Georgetown reduced our carbon footprint by over 71% from a base year of 2006 through procurement of renewable energy certificates (RECs) for 100% of our power, meeting our GHG goal six years ahead of target.
+Now, the University continues to actively explore opportunities to increase our leadership and impact on clean energy and climate, including strategies to meet the 2020 target through a combination of efficiency, conservation and investments in new renewable power.